Is the WFU Masters in Counseling program nationally ranked?

 Online Counseling students take classes year-round, including summers.

-Online Counseling students will be required to complete two three-day residency experiences (Thursday evening – Sunday afternoon) on the Wake Forest Reynolda Campus in Winston-Salem, North Carolina.
-These face-to-face sessions with students will allow faculty to engage in competency and readiness evaluations as well as to plan and evaluate field experience arrangements.
-Students will also complete the experiential group requirements of CACREP at this time.
+Online Counseling students are required to complete two in-person, three-day residency experiences (Thursday evening – Sunday afternoon) on the Wake Forest Reynolda Campus in Winston-Salem, North Carolina.
+These on-campus sessions will allow students to connect with one another in-person, and give faculty opportunities to conduct student competency and readiness evaluations, as well as to plan and evaluate field experience arrangements.
+Students also complete the experiential group requirements of CACREP during this time.
 A third residency may be required for Counseling Students on an as-needed basis, pending student performance evaluations.

 Read more about the residency experiences for Online Campus students here.

-All internships required for the completion of the counseling degree program must be performed in the United States.
+While we welcome international students, all clinical experiences required for the counseling program must be completed in the United States.
 As a result, the University is unable to offer its online counseling programs to students who are ineligible for or unable to participate in U.S.-based internships.

 What scholarships are available to on-campus and online counseling students?

 An average of fifteen applicants are selected to enter the full-time, Reynolda Campus counseling program each year.
 All of those selected will be awarded partial tuition scholarships that cover approximately 80% of the tuition cost.

 As part-time students, online students are not eligible for tuition scholarships from Wake Forest University, however the financial aid office will help students navigate application and secure outside loans and scholarships.

 For more scholarship opportunities and financial aid information, please visit our departmental Financial Aid page, as well as the Graduate School Prospective Student Webpage, and contact the WFU Office of Financial Aid.

 I am currently attending another counseling Masters program.
 Do you accept transfers?